XCF Global (SAFX)

 AI Analysis | Feedback

-Mr. Cooper was appointed Chief Executive Officer and Board Director of XCF Global, effective November 7, 2025.
-He is a seasoned energy-transition executive with over 25 years of experience in the global energy industry.
-Prior to joining XCF Global, he served as President of Neste U.S. (North America), overseeing regional leadership for renewable products and leading strategy, operations, and stakeholder engagement for one of the world's largest producers of renewable fuels, including Sustainable Aviation Fuel (SAF).
-Mr. Cooper also served as Head of Renewables Trading at BGN, where he led global trading activities for renewable fuels.
-Earlier in his career, he held senior leadership roles at Phillips 66 and Chevron, where he developed extensive expertise across downstream operations, renewable fuels integration, and global energy supply chains.
-He is also a professional pilot, bringing a unique perspective on the aviation sector.
+Chris Cooper brings over 25 years of experience in the global energy industry.
+He served as President of Neste U.S. (North America), overseeing regional leadership for renewable products, and as Head of Renewables Trading at BGN, where he led global trading activities for renewable fuels, including Sustainable Aviation Fuel (SAF), renewable diesel, and biogenic feedstocks.
+Earlier in his career, he held leadership roles at Phillips 66 and Chevron.

 Wray Thorn, Interim Board Chair

-Mr. Thorn was appointed Interim Board Chair of XCF Global, effective November 7, 2025.
-He is a Partner and Co-Founder of Focus Impact Partners, LLC and currently serves as the Chief Investment Officer of Focus Impact Acquisition Corp.
-Since 2021, Mr. Thorn has also been the Founder and Chief Executive of Clear Heights Capital.
-From 2012 to 2021, he was a Managing Director and Chief Investment Officer - Private Investments at Two Sigma Investments, where he architected and led the firm's private equity, venture capital, and impact investment businesses.
-Mr. Thorn has approximately three decades of experience as a chief investment officer, investment leader, and lead director.
+Wray Thorn is a Partner and Co-Founder of Focus Impact Partners, LLC, and currently serves as the Chief Investment Officer of Focus Impact Acquisition Corp.
+He is also the Founder and Chief Executive of Clear Heights Capital.
+From 2012 to 2021, he was the CIO - Private Investments at Two Sigma Investments, demonstrating extensive experience in private equity and capital formation.

 AI Analysis | Feedback